Piedmont Park or bust.

 After shifting to the July Fourth Weekend and the Atlanta Civic Center last year when Piedmont was made off-limits last year, the festival suffered smaller crowds and lost $160,000.
 Soon after, the board laid off its full-time staff members.

 Heffernan told Southern Voice and the Atlanta Journal-Constitution on Monday that a return to the civic center would kill the event.
-Pride official said last October that the civic center and Central Park would host the event in 2009.
+Pride officials said last October that the civic center and Central Park would host the event in 2009.

 “We know that Atlanta Pride would not have survived if we had to do another year as street festival, we would have filed bankruptcy,” Pride Committee Chair Deirdre Heffernan said in an interview Monday.